 No, if you’re keen to indulge in a little healthy revisionism, you don’t have to dig very deeply into a history replete with testimony to the limits of America’s dedication to freedom and who deserves it, from the internment of the Japanese to what’s going on to this day at the border with Mexico; you don’t even have to get into slavery, and a Constitution that judged an African American to be equal to 3/5 of a person, to cite the obvious criticism.

 Then there’s the guns, always with the guns.
 From this distance it seems that the morbid, essentially erotic fixation on firearms of ever-increasing lethality forms the quintessential expression of the warped American conception of an individual’s inalienable rights.
 They’re free all right – free to arm themselves on a par with the 101st Airborne, and to stand their hallowed ground against all enemies, real or imagined.
 Free to do selfishly as they damned-well please, no matter who gets hurt.
-Rugged individuals, that’s who they are, flaunting their cherished liberty by openly carrying their portable anti-tank weapons into the local Subway, the better to order foot-long meatball sandwiches while keeping an eye out for marauding tanks and infantry fighting vehicles, which, after all, could happen by, theoretically – you never know, do you?
+Rugged individuals, that’s who they are, flaunting their cherished liberty by openly carrying their portable anti-tank weapons into the local Subway, the better to order foot-long meatball sandwiches while keeping an eye out for marauding tanks and infantry fighting vehicles, which, after all, could be just around the corner – you never know, do you?

 That’s a real photo, snapped just about two weeks ago, but I don’t know, maybe the weapon’s a fake, some sort of replica.
 Maybe there isn’t actually a shaped-charge, fin-stabilized rocket up the tube, not really, I mean, c’mon, that thing looks exactly like an M136 84mm recoilless, which fires a missile that can penetrate over 15 inches of rolled homogenous steel armour out to over 300 yards.
 No way a civilian is allowed to own such a thing, even in the reddest corner of Red State Murrica, right?
 After all, those things are, you know, very dangerous – just the blowback out the ass end of that sort of recoilless would knock Grandma off her stoop halfway down the block.
 It’s frankly ridiculous to think you could buy such a thing down at your local fish ‘n tackle outlet, yes?